railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_production.rst

 You can also open the production plan for past periods.
 In this case Open ERP shows you the real stock moves, by period for forecast reports.

-If you don't have automated restocking rules for a product you can at any time start a restocking based on the estimates of the production plan.
-To do this press the button 'Start restocking'.
+If you don't have automated procurement rules for a product you can at any time start procurement based on the estimates of the production plan.
+To do this press the button :guilabel:`Procure Incoming Left` on the :guilabel:`Master Procurement Schedule`.
 Open ERP manages the forecast of restocking for an amount equal to the entries 'forecast'.

 ..
 Copyright © Open Object Press.
 All rights reserved.